Find Trade Colleges

 Most Popular Minnesota Trade Schools for an Associate in Computer Engineering

 Our analysis found Anoka Technical College to be the most popular school for computer engineering technology students who want to pursue a associate degree in Minnesota.
-Anoka Technical College is a small public school located in the suburb of Anoka.
+Anoka Technical College is a small public school located in the large suburb of Anoka.

 Women make up 24% of the computer engineering tech majors at the school.